Tag Archives: Setup

 You can update any information in a billing rate table at any time except its Billing Rate Group.
 You can delete any billing rate table that hasn’t been used.
 If you can’t delete a table, you can de-activate it so it does not appear in lists.
 And you can update rates in multiple billing rate tables at once in the Service Item Master.

 To find a billing rate table to copy, update, delete, or de-activate, you can search your entire set of billing rate tables or narrow your search to a specific Billing Rate Group, state, city, and/or billing rate table name.
 You can also choose to search all tables or only active tables.
-MR lists the results by Billing Rate Group and includes each table’s name, its state and/or city (if applicable), and its Active status.
+MR9 lists the results by Billing Rate Group and includes each table’s name, its state and/or city (if applicable), and its Active status.

-You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, MR will revert back to the default order).
+You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, MR9 will revert back to the default order).
 Export your search results as an Excel spreadsheet or a CSV (comma-separated values) file to save, print, share, or use in other applications.
 You can also sort and export the service item and rush type lists in each billing rate table.

 Attach billing rates to entities

 After setting up Billing Rate Groups and billing rate tables, attach entities to the rate tables.
-You connect billing rates to firms, contacts, and parties to a case/job.
+You connect billing rates to firms, contacts, and parties to an order.
 You can do this when you set them up or at any time afterwards.
 Contacts inherit billing rate tables from their firms but you can select different tables for contacts from their firm’s.
 Parties will default to the billing rate tables in their contact profile.
-You can override the default when adding parties to cases/jobs or when turning in jobs.
+You can override the default when adding parties to orders or when turning in parts.

 Apply billing rates

-When creating an invoice in Turn In, MR will select the billing rate table connected to the designated Bill To contact.
+When creating an invoice in Turn In, MR9 will select the billing rate table connected to the designated Bill To contact.
 You can select a different rate table for this invoice and you can override any charge on individual invoices.

 TL;DR: Set up multiple billing rate tables so you can automatically charge different amounts to different clients for the same service items based on prices you negotiate with clients.